18F/18f.gsa.gov/_posts/2015-04-03-18f-discussion-should-project-teams-code-first-or-design-first.md

 designer on the team, that basically means you're in service to the designer who is interpreting the needs of the end user.

-It’s very important that the development team use its intelligence and creativity to figure out how to give you things testable to the design team as early in the process as possible.
-So it's not that you're creating a finished product as early as possible, but the development team should be thinking, ‘Okay the design team wants to test this hypothesis or test out this idea — how can we build a fourth of that solution which we can give to them and they can valuably do usability testing on?’
+It's very important that the development team use its intelligence and creativity to figure out how to give you things testable to the design team as early in the process as possible.
+So it's not that you're creating a finished product as early as possible, but the development team should be thinking, 'Okay the design team wants to test this hypothesis or test out this idea — how can we build a fourth of that solution which we can give to them and they can valuably do usability testing on?'

 **On how thinking of serving the designer leads to more creative thinking**